6 Property haggling tips for buying your next home

 - White goods

 There’s nothing wrong with being a little cheeky but don’t push the seller too hard as they’re likely to walk away.
+As with any of our property haggling tips, there is a limit!

 Before you can ask the seller for extras, you need to talk with the agent to see what’s included in the sale.
 With this list, you can easily identify items you might want to negotiate for and then ask away!